jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - KStream-KStream join

+We want the average of all events in every five-minute window updated every minute.
+What kind of Kafka Streams window will be required on the stream?

+- hopping window

+What is the default port that the KSQL server listens on?

+- 8088

+Your streams application is reading from an input topic that has 5 partitions.
+You run 5 instances of your application, each with `num.streams.threads` set to 5.
+How many stream tasks will be created and how many will be active?

+- 25 created, 5 active
+- One partition is assigned a thread, so only 5 will be active, and 25 threads (i.e. tasks) will be created

 ## Rest Proxy

 If I want to send binary data through the REST proxy to topic "test_binary", it needs to be base64 encoded.
 A consumer connecting directly into the Kafka topic "test_binary" will receive